Müfide İlhan

-Müfide İlhan (19 February 1911 – 2 February 1996) was a mayor of Mersin, Turkey in the early 1950s.
-She is known as being the first woman mayor in Turkey.
+Müfide İlhan (19 February 1911 – 2 February 1996) was a Turkish politician.
+She was the mayor of Mersin in the early 1950s and is known as being the first woman mayor in Turkey.

 Early life

-Müfide İlhan was born on 19 February 1911 in İstanbul.
+Müfide İlhan was born on 19 February 1911 in Istanbul.
 Her father was Mustafa Nazif, an army officer and her mother was Emine, a homemaker.
 She was only four years of age when her father Nafiz fell at Conk Bayırı during the Gallipoli campaign in the World War I. After the war, she was sent to Ankara, where she completed her elementary education.
-After the liberation of İstanbul, she moved to İstanbul and completed her secondary education in the Kandilli High School for Girls.
+After the liberation of Istanbul, she moved to Istanbul and completed her secondary education in the Kandilli High School for Girls.
 In 1928 she finished teachers' college.
-After finishing the college she began serving as a teacher in İstanbul.
+After finishing the college she began serving as a teacher in Istanbul.

 First marriage

 In 1928 she married Nuri Çetinkaya an army officer.
 She accompanied her husband in various Turkish cities such as Erzurum and Kırklareli.
 When her husband was appointed as the Turkish military attaché to Berlin, Germany she studied at Pestalozzi-Fröbel-Haus Institute.
 However, in 1936 the couple divorced and Müfide returned to Ankara.